WGBH/AAPB2/app/views/override/legal/tou.md

-This AAPB website (including all services, features, functionality and content available through the americanarchive.org domain name, collectively, the “Site”) is operated by the WGBH Educational Foundation (“WGBH”).
-The terms and conditions of use (the “Terms” or “Terms of Use”) set forth herein apply to all information, online communications, services, text, video, audio files, graphics, still images, links, or other material and content that is or becomes available on the Site or is otherwise offered through the Site (collectively, “Content”).
+This AAPB website (including all services, features, functionality and content available through the americanarchive.org domain name, collectively, the "Site") is operated by the WGBH Educational Foundation ("WGBH").
+The terms and conditions of use (the "Terms" or "Terms of Use") set forth herein apply to all information, online communications, services, text, video, audio files, graphics, still images, links, or other material and content that is or becomes available on the Site or is otherwise offered through the Site (collectively, "Content").
 By accessing or using the Site, you specifically agree to abide by these Terms and any modifications thereto.
 Any modifications, additions or deletions to these Terms of Use or the Privacy Policy shall be effective immediately upon posting.
 Your continued use of the Site following the posting